Edinburgh & District League

 The new arrangement saw

-the introduction of a flat GBP3 guarantee, with the home club to keep the
+the introduction of a flat GBP3 guarantee, with the home club to keep the balance

-they would be digging into their own pockets at home matches and not offsetting
+would be digging into their own pockets at home matches and not offsetting

 their losses with half-gates from their travels.
 Murrayfield Amateurs moved